Do these 3 holiday cooking hacks for cancer fatigue

 I don't know about you, but I'm about to flatten my chef hat and throw down the knife (safely).
 I need some holiday hacks and I need them now.

 Even superheroes need their rest.
-Give yourself the gift of taking some shortcuts to anticancer foods, and holiday hacks to take some of the pressure off.
+Give yourself the gift of taking some shortcuts to holiday cooking, with these holiday hacks to take some of the pressure off.
 Then allow yourself to relax and be merry.
-These cooking hacks will banish scrooge from the kitchen, because no one wants them around during the holidays.

 Use these cooking hacks for your holiday table